nischalstha08/personal-portfolio/README.md

 # Have feedback/requests/issues?

-Please [create a new issue](https://github.com/jamiewilson/form-to-google-sheet/issues).
-PRs are definitely welcome, but please run your ideas by me before putting in a lot of work.
+Please [create a new issue] PRs are definitely welcome, but please run your ideas by me before putting in a lot of work.
 Thanks!

 #### Related/Inspirational Articles